 Add a splash of water at any stage if the mixture starts to stick to the pan.
 Once this masala feels fluffy, slides around the pan easily and has released some of the oil, add the cooked chickpeas, along with the cooking liquid.
 Discard the bundle of spices.

-How to Serve Chickpea CUrry
+How to Serve Chickpea Curry

 You could also serve this Delhi-Style Chole with puris.
-Puris are similar to to bhature, but they are made with atta flour and they are much smaller.
+Puris are similar to bhature, but they are made with atta flour and they are much smaller.
 Furthermore, they’re fried in ghee instead of oil.
 I actually really love the combo of puris and chole, so I definitely need to make this again and enjoy with puris soon!

 Another excellent bread option is kulche.
 I’ve never made kulche at home before but really would love to give it a shot!
 Kulche is actually one of my favourite breads, and I really have no idea when I last had it!
 Kulche is made with flour over a tawa pan, so it’s an easy lower-fat alternative to the previously mentioned breads.
 Another delicious bread that’s low in fat that you could pair with this Delhi-Style Chole is Homestyle Roti!
 Rotis are made with atta flour, and they are puffy breads made over the tawa!
 No ghee or oil required!